Pattern Causality

 Then we need to determine the E and tao.

-dataset <- climate[, -1] # remove the date column
+dataset <- climate_indices[, -1] # remove the date column

 parameter <- optimalParametersSearch(Emax = 5, tauMax = 5, metric = "euclidean", dataset = dataset)